iExecBlockchainComputing/public-pool-scripts/README.md

-# How to see my worker balances with VM and iexec-sdk ?
+# Option A : How to see my worker balances with VM and iexec-sdk ?

 - In the VM desktop, enter the folder iExec
 - Right click.
 "Open in Teminal"